Trip at Knight

 Trip at Knight is the fourth studio album by American rapper Trippie Redd.
 It was released on 20 August 2021, (Note: Redd released the Complete Edition of the album on 21 August, adding the song "Betrayal" (featuring Drake) and making some minor adjustments to other songs.) through 1400 Entertainment and 10K Projects.
 The project serves as a spin-off to the rapper's debut studio album Life's a Trip (2018).
 The album features guest appearances from SoFaygo, Drake, Lil Uzi Vert, Playboi Carti, Ski Mask the Slump God, Polo G, Lil Durk, Babyface Ray, Sada Baby, and Icewear Vezzo alongside late rappers Juice Wrld and XXXTentacion.
 Production was primarily handled by Star Boy, Nadddot, tnfdemon, Loesoe, Cashmere Cat, and Young Cutta, among others.

 Trip at Knight sees Trippie Redd explore new musical genres including rage and hyperpop.
 One critic wrote that "the fluorescent toned digital production taps into his web-focussed roots, while the emphatic beats reflect his arena-ready position".
 The album was supported by two singles: "Miss the Rage" and the "Holy Smokes".
 Trippie Redd embarked on a tour in support of the album just days after its release.
-The record project was a commercial success, debuting at number two on the US Billboard 200 chart.
+The project was a commercial success, debuting at number two on the US Billboard 200 chart.
 It was also well-received by critics and is regarded as a pioneering rage album.
 On November 9, 2022, Trip at Knight was certified Gold by the Recording Industry Association of America (RIAA).